Dates and Fees

 - the Fellowship Clinical Examination (OSCE).

-This means that if you don't pass an examination within the three attempts available, you will be recommended to the Specialist Training and Assessment Committee (STAC) for removal from the training program.
+This means that if you don't pass an examination within the three attempts available, you will be recommended for removal from the training program.

 Attempts made at any of the four examinations that have not resulted in the examination in question being passed prior to the 2018 training year will not count towards the allowed three attempts.